AdobeDocs/experience-manager-65.sv-SE/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

   Se [GraphQL Foundation](https://graphql.org/foundation).

 <!--
 "*Explore GraphQL is maintained by the Apollo team.
-Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
+Our goal is to give developers and technical leaders around the world all the tools they need to understand and adopt GraphQL.*".
 -->

 Mer information om GraphQL API finns i följande avsnitt (bland annat):